viking-sudo-rm/personal-website/content/misc.md

   image: ""
 ---

-[wɪl mɛɹl] ±ɛ/æ distinction
+[wɪl mɛɹəl] ±ɛ/æ distinction

-I like dead languages.
-I'm decent at Latin, Old Norse, and Old English.
+I like dead languages, particularly Latin, Old Norse, and Old English.
 <!-- Strangely enough, I took a class where we learned Proto Indo European. -->
-I've also dabbled in Middle Egyptian, and considering studying Nahuatl.
+I've also dabbled in Middle Egyptian, and am considering studying Nahuatl.

 I'm a big proponent of the urban walk.
 People in Seattle seem to prefer hiking, which is fun too I guess?

 I play pick-up basketball.
-I also play and have (amateurly) made video games.
-Check out my [YouTube channel](https://www.youtube.com/snorridevteam) from when I was 15 ¯\\\_(ツ)\_/¯
+I also play games like Dota 2 and Age of Empires II and have done some (amateur) game development.
+On a related note, check out my [YouTube channel](https://www.youtube.com/snorridevteam) from when I was 15 ¯\\\_(ツ)\_/¯

 Here's some random stuff that I've written over the years, in no particular order.